Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Background

 \subsection{Tensor Norm}

-The spectral norm of any tensor $\tsr{T}\in\mathbb{R}^{\otimes_{i=1}^N s_i}$ is
+The spectral norm of any tensor $\tsr{T}\in\mathbb{R}^{s_1\times\cdots s_N}$ is

-where $\tsr{T}$ is contracted with $\vcr{x}_i$ along its $i$th mode.
+where $\tsr{T}$ is contracted with {$\vcr{x}^{(i)}$} along its $i$th mode.
 The spectral tensor norm corresponds to the magnitude of the largest tensor singular value~\cite{lim2005singular}.
 Computing the spectral norm is NP-hard~\cite{Hillar:2013}, but can usually be done in practice by specialized variants of ALS~\cite{friedland2013best}.
-The spectral norm invariant under reordering of modes of $\tsr{T}$.
-Lemma~\ref{lem:norm} shows submultiplicativity of this norm for the tensor times matrix product.
+The spectral norm is invariant under reordering of modes of $\tsr{T}$.
+Lemma~\ref{lem:norm} shows submultiplicativity of this norm for the multilinear multiplication.